axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/sql-interactions-syslog-ng/_index.md

 *Create table:*

-  - If the given table does not exist, `syslog-ng` tries to create it with the given column types.
+  - If the given table does not exist, AxoSyslog tries to create it with the given column types.

   - The {{% param "product.abbrev" %}} application automatically creates the required tables and columns, if the user account used to connect to the database has the required privileges.

-  - If `syslog-ng` cannot create or alter a table, it tries to do it again when it reaches the next `time-reopen()`.
+  - If AxoSyslog cannot create or alter a table, it tries to do it again when it reaches the next `time-reopen()`.

 *Alter table:*

-  - If the table structure is different from given structure in an existing table, `syslog-ng` tries to add columns in this table but never will delete or modify an existing column.
+  - If the table structure is different from given structure in an existing table, AxoSyslog tries to add columns in this table but never will delete or modify an existing column.

   - If {{% param "product.abbrev" %}} cannot create or alter a table, it tries to do it again when reach the next `time-reopen()`.